sartography/spiffworkflow_website/content/posts/deep_dives/data_objects.md

 date: 2022-09-13T10:00:00-05:00
 draft: false
 author: Dan Funk
 images:
  - /images/articles/data_object_thumbnail.png
 description: A thorough explanation of BPMN's Data Objects and how they can be used within SpiffWorkflow.
 ---

 ![Intro diagram](intro.png)

 ### A Simple Default

 One of the benefits of both BPMN and Python is they have long low-sloped learning curves.
 Things are simple by default, but have the ability to grow to meet far more complex situations.
-As we introduce new concepts into SpiffWorkflow we  want the default behavior to be equally intuitive and powerful.
+As we introduce new concepts into SpiffWorkflow, we want the default behavior to be equally intuitive and powerful.

 In SpiffWorkflow, data follows the process flow.
 Each task receives all data from the previously executed task.

 ![Default Data Flow](default.png)

 As such, you can expect your web form submission to be available as variables in the following service task.
 And the variables you create in that task will be available to the next task, and so on.